MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/distribute-model-driven-app.md

 [!INCLUDE [cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-## The purpose of solutions

 Model-driven apps are distributed as solution components.
-After a model-driven has been created, it can be made available for other [environments](model-driven-app-glossary.md#environment) to use by packaging the app into a **solution** and then exporting it into a zip file.
+After a model-driven has been created, it can be made available for other [environments](model-driven-app-glossary.md#environment) to use by packaging the app into a [solution](model-driven-app-glossary.md#solution) and then exporting it into a zip file.

 After the solution (.zip file) is successfully imported in the target environment, the packaged app is available for use provided users are in the [security roles](model-driven-app-glossary.md#security-role) relevant to the tables in the app.

-The fact that we can move solutions between environments is the basis upon which we can apply [application lifecycle management](model-driven-app-glossary.md#application-lifecycle-management) to the products created.
+The fact that you can move solutions between environments is the basis for how you can apply [application lifecycle management](model-driven-app-glossary.md#application-lifecycle-management) to the products created.

-This page describes how to work with solutions in the most basic fashion.
-However you may wish to review [detailed guidance on working with solutions](../../maker/data-platform/solutions-overview.md).
+This article describes how to work with solutions in a basic fashion.
+Go to this article for [detailed guidance on working with solutions](../../maker/data-platform/solutions-overview.md).

 ## Add an app to a solution

-In order to distribute an app, a solution is created so that the app can be packaged for export.
+In order to distribute an app, you create a solution so that the app can be packaged for export.

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).